Star Firearms: Find Your Weapon

 All weapons listed on this site are grouped into one of about 20 groupings.
 These groups are of my own devising, and while as accurate as I can make them, are not precisely picked up from the factory.
 I could be wrong.
 I have been in the past.

 Below is a simple list of all the classes.
-Most are self-explanatory, but if you have trouble, go to the next tab on finding your model number.
-Or, just peruse the long list of weapons by caliber, which has some more information, but is broken out by every variant so is very long.
+Most are self-explanatory, but if you have trouble figuring out which gun is yours, go to the next tab on finding your model number.

 Pre-1920 models